joshlyons225/mvc-fishtail-incense/README.md

 ## Technologies

-This app was created using Node, NPM, Express, Mysql2, Sequelize, Dotenv, Insomnia, and JavaScript.
+This app was created using Node, NPM, Express, Mysql2, Sequelize, Dotenv, Insomnia, Handlebars, bcrypt, CSS, and JavaScript.

 ## Contributions